-ı

-the site on residential amenity,

-noise and / or air quality in the

-surrounding area;

-e.
-Include measures to mitigate any

-adverse impacts on the Battle of

-Winwick Registered Battlefield

-and other heritage assets in the

-area;

-f.
-Secure suitable access to the site

-by walking and cycling, such as,

-the provision of segregated

-walking and cycling routes which

-must run through the site and

-link to nearby highways; and

-improved bus provision,

-including upgraded bus stops;

-a.
-Establish and implement a Travel

-9. Plan incorporating measures to

-encourage travel to / from the

-development by sustainable

-modes;

-h Make provision for the positive

-••• management of existing and new

-environmental assets; and

-i Put training schemes in place

-' (where practicable) to increase

-the opportunity for the local

-population to obtain access to

-employment at the site;

-empioyment at tile site,
+- e.
+Include measures to mitigate any adverse impacts on the Battle of Winwick Registered Battlefield and other heritage assets in the area; - f.
+Secure suitable access to the site by walking and cycling, such as, the provision of segregated walking and cycling routes which must run through the site and link to nearby highways; and improved bus provision, including upgraded bus stops; - g.
+Establish and implement a Travel Plan incorporating measures to encourage travel to / from the development by sustainable modes; - h.
+Make provision for the positive management of existing and new environmental assets; and - i.
+Put training schemes in place (where practicable) to increase the opportunity for the local population to obtain access to employment at the site;